alissapajer/alissapajer.github.io/content/2022-09-12-tetrahedra.md

 next steps:

 - plot the same cross-sections but for each vertex (2 colors only)
-- plot the same cross-section in a sphere with the base triangle in the equitorial plane
+- plot the same cross-section in a sphere with the base triangle in the equatorial plane
 - create histogram of parities given a fixed base triangle
 - create histogram of parities given arbitrary tetrahedra in variously shaped spaces (sphere, cube, etc.)